Hypercubed/modx-dev/README.md

 This is an example of using grunt to manage and vagrant to test a modx installation.
 This folder contains a Gruntfile used to generate assets (css files), bower config file for managing front end components (twitter bootstrap and jquery), and a Vagrant definition file for testing.
 This is just an example, there are many ways to do this.

+## Motivation

+I often need to install and test a new version of modx without disturbing the production site.
+In addition I wanted to use grunt and bower to manage assets and store my customizations, including the database, in git.
+Other modx/vagrant systems I found seamed bloated, required development on the guest machine, and/or had no mechanism to persist the database.
+This example keeps the 3rd party assets, database, and my customizations separate for optimal git-ability.
+Using grunt and bower I can use advanced tooling, such as less and cssmin, and minimize external assets in the repository.

 # For developers

 ## Background